Sono Group Announces $150 Million Committed Equity Facility

 Sono Motors is on a pioneering mission to accelerate the revolution of mobility by making every vehicle solar.
 Its disruptive solar technology has been developed to enable seamless integration into all types of vehicles to reduce the impact of CO2 emissions and pave the way for climate-friendly mobility.

-Sono Motors is developing the world’s first solar electric vehicle (SEV) for the masses, the Sion.
+Sono Motors is developing the world’s first solar electric vehicle (SEV, Financial) for the masses, the Sion.
 Empowered by a strong community, Sono Motors has amassed more than 18,000 reservations with advance payments for the Sion.
 These vehicles will be produced through contract manufacturing.

 Sono Motors' proprietary solar technology has been engineered to enable integration and licensing for a wide range of vehicle architectures that go far beyond the Sion, such as buses, trailers, trucks, camper vans, trains, and boats.